holochain/docs-pages/coreconcepts/tutorials/hello_me.md

 \#S:EXTERNAL=rust=hello_me.rs
 # Hello Me

 Welcome back to another tutorial in the Core Concepts series.

+The app we have built so far returns a constant value however for more complex applications it would be useful to be able to store some data.
-Today you will learn how to add an entry type to your zome and start writing entries to your source chain.
+Today you will learn how to do this by adding an entry type to your zome.
 Remember an entry is a piece of data in your source chain that has been validated.

-The design of today's app will be:
+We will add the following:

 1. Add a `person` entry type that stores information about a person.
 2. Expose the public function `create_person` for your UI to create and store a person entry.
 3. Expose a public function `retrieve_person` for your UI to retrieve a person entry.
 4. Add the UI components to interact with these functions.

-This tutorial builds on the previous tutorial so go back and complete that if you haven't already.
+This tutorial builds on the [previous](../hello_gui) tutorial so go back and complete that if you haven't already.

 ## Test first

-Let's start by writing a test so it's easy to see we have a working app before writing the UI.
+Start by writing a test so it's easy to see when your app is working:

-Open up your `tutorial/test/index.js`.
+Open up `cc_tuts/test/index.js`.

-This is how we left the testing scenario in the [Hello Test]() tutorial:
+This is how we left the testing scenario in the [Hello Test](../hello_test) tutorial:

 \#S:MODE=test
 \#S:EXTERNAL=javascript=hello_me.js=test